Turtlecute33/PrivacyActivistKit/docs/activist-checklists.md

 *Checklist for both domestic and international flights.
 Also applies to land/sea border crossings.*

 ::: details &nbsp; [ ] &nbsp;**What are your rights when crossing the border**
-  We have summarized some information below, but we strongly recommend you read these articles to familiarize yourself with the nuances.
-Border police CAN search any electronic device at airports/borders without a warrant, regardless of your status.
-Your rights depend on your immigration status: US Citizens cannot be denied entry and must only answer identity questions.
-Green Card Holders cannot be denied entry without a hearing.
-Visa Holders can be denied entry for refusing searches.

 :::

 ::: details &nbsp; [ ] &nbsp;**How to fully power down your device**
-  We have summarized some information below, but we strongly recommend you read these articles to familiarize yourself with the nuances.
-Border police CAN search any electronic device at airports/borders without a warrant, regardless of your status.
-Your rights depend on your immigration status: US Citizens cannot be denied entry and must only answer identity questions.
-Green Card Holders cannot be denied entry without a hearing.
-Visa Holders can be denied entry for refusing searches.

   **Android:** Press and hold the power button and select Power off.